Individual Welfare Analysis: Random Quasilinear Utility, Independence, and Confidence Bounds: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sec.welfare} sets up the demand model and develops our framework of inferring the bounds on the welfare loss with confidence.
-Section \ref{sec.CI} proposes a new method to construct confidence sets under independence.
+Section \ref{sec.CI} proposes a new method to construct confidence sets under independence and states the new asymptotic results.
 Section \ref{sec.simulation} presents Monte Carlo simulations.
-Section \ref{sec.application} demonstrates two empirical examples on gasoline and food demand.
-The Appendices provide heuristics on the shape and size of our confidence set and implementation details.
+Section \ref{sec.application} demonstrates two empirical examples of gasoline and food demand.
+The Appendices provide heuristics on the shape and size of our confidence set, implementation details, some extensions, robustness checks for our empirical applications, and all the proofs.